| |

 No. You don’t, but it cooks faster than chicken thighs with bones in them and like I’ve previously stated, it’s healthier without the skin.

-We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites. #CommisionsEarned.
+We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and other affiliated sites. #CommisionsEarned.
 You can read my disclosure here.

 Helpful tips

-• Use freshly squeezed lemon juice
+• Always use freshly squeezed lemon juice for the best taste.

 A white plate with a piece of chicken with capers and garlic with green beans and pasta and sauce